Category: Blog

 Center Statement re: Trump’s Ultimatum on MFN

-Statement from the Center for Innovation & Value Research on President Trump’s July 31 Ultimatum on Most Favored Nation The Center for Innovation & Value Research shares the public’s urgency in addressing the affordability of prescription drugs and healthcare in the United States.
-However, as momentum builds around aggressive policy proposals like the Most Favored […]
+IVI shares the public’s urgency in addressing the affordability of prescription drugs and healthcare in the United States.
+However, as momentum builds around aggressive policy proposals like the Most Favored Nation (MFN) pricing model, we urge policymakers to pause and ask a critical question: What do these policies mean for patients?
+As we have emphasized in…

 Redefining Value: Asia Williams on Building Trust and Advancing Through Community Engagement